Difference-Masking: Choosing What to Mask in Continued Pretraining: Results and Discussion

 \subsection{What is masked?}

-We investigate why our method outperforms the baselines by looking at which words are masked during \textsc{Difference-Masking}.
-We focus this section's analysis on our language tasks and further analyze our video tasks in Section \ref{sec:why_does_masking}.
+In this section, we investigate what is masked by \textsc{Difference-Masking} and its link to downstream task performance.

-Surprisingly, in the ChemProt task we find that some of the words selected for masking by \textsc{Difference-Masking} are \textit{the same words as the labels for the downstream task}.
-ChemProt is a relation extraction task, where labels include ``inhibitor'', ``antagonist'', and ``activation''.
-As shown in \textbf{Figure~\ref{fig:histogram}(a)}, the word most often masked by \textsc{Difference-Masking} is ``activity'', followed by ``inhibited'', ``inhibitor'', and, some words later, ``antagonist''.
-We find that \textsc{Difference-Masking}'s automatic process for finding seeds in \textbf{unlabelled} domain data is reconstructing the labels of the downstream task without using any label information. \textit{This highly-promising phenomena suggests that \textsc{Difference-Masking} is capable of masking in such a way that the task performed during SSL is similar to the downstream task.}
+On the ACL-ARC task, we find that the most frequently masked words in the ACL-ARC task had an interesting grounding in human intuition.
+The ACL-ARC task is a citation intent task on a corpus comprising ACL papers.
+As the subject of ACL papers can vary widely, comprising multiple sub-domains and research fields, we were curious how \textsc{Difference-Masking}'s masking strategy would handle this domain.

-We find that the most frequently masked words in the ACL-ARC task had an interesting grounding in human intuition as well: the most frequently masked words closely-aligned with the ACL paper submission tracks describing the high-level topics for papers.
+We found that the most frequently masked words \textit{closely-aligned with the ACL paper submission tracks} describing the high-level topic categories for papers.
 For example, some of the most frequently masked words were ``learning'', ``information'', ``translation'', ``semantic'', and ``lexical''.
-These words closely correspond to the ACL submission tracks ``Machine Learning for NLP'', ``Information Extraction'', ``Machine Translation'', and ``Semantics: Lexical''.
-A full visualization of the most frequently masked words is presented in \textbf{Figure~\ref{fig:histogram}(b)}.
-Since submission tracks for ACL can be seen as a set of topics that span the space of ACL papers, this provides further evidence for our hypothesis that \textit{masked words will align closely with what makes each domain unique}.
+These words closely correspond to submission tracks ``Machine Learning for NLP'', ``Information Extraction'', ``Machine Translation'', and ``Semantics: Lexical''.
+Since submission tracks for ACL can be seen as a set of topics that span the space of ACL papers, this supports our hypothesis that masked words chosen by \textsc{Difference-Masking} align with what \textit{makes this domain different}.